modabas/ModCaches/docs/ExtendedDistributedCache.md

 ﻿# Extended Distributed Cache

-Simplifies usage of any distributed cache that implements IDistributedCache interface.
+Simplifies the usage of any distributed cache that implements the `IDistributedCache` interface.

 ## ✨ Features

-- Built-in serializer support to simplify distributed cache usage,
+- Built-in serializer support to simplify distributed-cache usage
-- In process cache stampede protection,
+- In-process cache stampede protection
-- HybridCache-like interface simplifying storing and fetching data from any IDistributedCache implementation,
+- HybridCache-like interface that simplifies storing and fetching data from any `IDistributedCache` implementation

-> **Note**: Cache stampede protection is achieved via an in memory least recently used cache implementation from [Microsoft Orleans]() project.
+> **Note**: Cache stampede protection is achieved via an in-memory least-recently-used (LRU) cache implementation from the [Microsoft Orleans](https://github.com/dotnet/orleans) project.

 ## 🛠️ Getting Started